South Ural Nature Reserve

 South Ural Nature Reserve (Южно-Уральский заповедник) (also Yuzhno-Uralsky) is a Russian 'zapovednik' (strict nature reserve) protecting mountain taiga ecosystems in the highest part of the Southern Ural Mountains.
-Several mountain ranges run through the territory: Mashak, Zigalga, Nara Kumardak and Yamantau.
+Several mountain ridges run through the territory: Mashak, Zigalga, Nara Kumardak and Yamantau.
 Mt.
 Yamantau reaches 1640 m, and is the highest mountain in the Southern Urals.
-90% of the reserve is situated in the Beloretsky District of Bashkortostan, the remainder is in Chelyabinsk Oblast.
-The regional city of Ufa is about 200 km to the northwest.
+90% of the reserve is situated in the Beloretsky District of Bashkortostan, and the remainder in Chelyabinsk Oblast.
+Ufa, the largest city of Bashkortostan, is about 200 km to the northwest.

 Topography

 The South Ural Reserve terrain consists of several mountain ridges (Mashak, Zigalga, Nara Kumardak and Yamantau) running in parallel from southwest to northeast, with broad inter-mountain valleys and cross-river cuts that create a lattice structure.
 The area was not fully glaciated, but shows evidence of local glaciation (moraine deposits) on the mountain and plateaus.
 All of the rivers in the territory are classified as small rivers or streams; the longest is the Small Inzer River, which is 93 km long and runs entirely within the reserve boundaries.
 The streams have fast currents and rocky beds.
 There are several small bogs in the reserve.
 The South Urals reserve is surrounded on all sides by forestry zones.

 The area has been heavily affected by successive waves of economic activity in the area.
 The region was the site of extensive iron foundries in the 1700s and 1800s, which the attendant pollution of rivers and extensive cutting of trees to feed the charcoal kilns.
 In the early 1900s, commercial logging expanded, and during the war several internment camps were built inside one of the borders along with a narrow gauge railroad.
 In the 1970s, roads, powerlines, and pipelines were laid across parts of the territory.
 In 1979, the reserve was established to restore and protect a large section of representative Southern Ural forest.